Showing posts with label Olympus WorkSpace. Show all posts

 1. Introduction

-The computational features from Olympus are well regarded by those who use them.
-Unfortunately, many Olympus photographers will never experience the benefits of computational photography or the broader application of functions like High-Resolution Imaging and the Gradation function.
-The main reason is cleverly designed counter-marketing filters.
+The Olympus composite, stacking, and computational features are highly regarded by those using them.
+Unfortunately, many Olympus photographers will not experience the benefits of computational photography or the extended benefits of High-Resolution Imaging and the Gradation function.
+It's surprising to see such a high level of counter-marketing programs and filters in 2024.

-It doesn't need much to see the Engineering Team at the old Olympus Imaging Business was at least 10 years ahead of its competitors.
-The EM-5 MKI is a 2nd generation mirrorless camera with a 5-Axis IBIS solution for both stills and video.
-Canon and Nikon designed and sold DSLRs like the 60D, 5D3, D800, and D5200 when Olympus introduced the EM-5 with more Creative Color features.
+It only takes a little to understand why the previous Olympus Engineering Team became a clear industry leader.
+For example, the original Olympus EM-5 from 2012 offered a 5-axis IBIS solution for both stills and video.
+Canon and Nikon were designing and selling DSLR cameras like the 60D, 5D3, D800, and D5200 when Olympus introduced its first OM-D E-M5 with new Creative Color options.

 Olympus EP-7 with the 45mm f1.8 lens, Gradation = "Auto."
 These Enhanced Raw Files were converted and edited in Workspace.

-We reviewed the importance of SNR and sensor saturation.
-For example, how do we get more light onto the image sensor?
-Should we increase the ISO, use a flash, or adjust the Aperture/Shutter?
+We reviewed the importance of saturating the sensor or increasing the SNR.
+For example, how do we add more reflected light onto the image sensor?
+Should one increase the ISO, use a flash, or use the Aperture/Shutter?
 We discussed ISO amplification and the role of the Aperture and Shutter.
-We will use this information to learn more about Olympus cameras and the Gradation function.
+We will apply this know-how while learning more about Olympus cameras and the Gradation function.

 TIP: View the images on a large screen and study the descriptions...